d0z0/redis_analytics/README.md

 ### What is redis_analytics?

-A gem that provides a Redis based web analytics solution for your rack-compliant apps
+A ruby gem that uses redis to track web analytics for your rails apps

 ### Why should I use it?

-It gives you detailed analytics about visitors, unique visitors, browsers, OS, visitor recency, traffic sources and more
+It gives you detailed analytics about visitors, unique visitors, browsers, OS, visitor recency, traffic sources, etc

 ### Does it have a cool dashboard?